natcap/invest.users-guide/source/en/getting_started.rst

 Using sample data
 =================

 InVEST comes with sample data as a guide for formatting your data, and starting to understand how the models work.
-For instance, in preparation for analysis of your data, you may wish to test the models by changing input values in the sample data to see how the output responds.
-For most models it is important that their sample data is only used for testing and example, do not use the spatial data or table values for your own analysis, because their source and accuracy is not documented.
-Some of the marine models come with global datasets that may be used for your own application - please see the individual User Guide chapters for these models for more information.
+Before starting your own analysis, we highly recommend downloading the sample data for the model(s) that you're interested in, looking at the inputs in a GIS, running the model using the sample data, and examining the outputs in a GIS.

 In the InVEST Workbench, sample data can be downloaded through the Settings window, by clicking on the gear icon in the upper right corner of the user interface.
 Links to sample data are also available through `the InVEST web page <https://naturalcapitalproject.stanford.edu/software/invest>`_.

+Each model's sample data folder contains a .json file, which you can use to automatically fill in most of the model inputs.
+To use this, either drag and drop the .json file into the model's input screen in Workbench, or use the "Load parameters from file" interface to navigate to the .json file.

+For most models it is important that their sample data is only used for testing and example, do not use the spatial data or table values for your own analysis, because their source and accuracy is not documented.
+Some of the marine models (like Coastal Vulnerability) come with global datasets that may be used for your own application - please see the individual User Guide chapters for these models for more information.

 For testing the models, you may make a Workspace folder called "output" within the sample data folders for saving model results, or use whatever data organization structure works for you.
 Once you are working with your own data, you will need to create a workspace and input data folders to hold your own input and results.
 You will also need to redirect the tool to access your data and workspace.